mathie/mathie.github.io/_posts/2014-11-16-tmux-new-windows-in-current-directory.markdown

 ---
 title: "tmux: New Windows in the Current Working Directory"
 category: Ops
+tags:
+  - tmux
+  - path
+  - working directory
+  - screen
+  - cwd
+  - shell
-tags: tmux, path, working directory, screen, cwd, shell, command line
+  - command line
 excerpt: |
   I could have sworn that tmux used to launch new shells in the current working directory of my active shell when it spawned new windows/panes.
 In this post, I discover that it wasn't my imagination, that it no